 - Using credit cards advantageously.
-Get a rewards-rich credit card and only use it when you can and will repay the balance in full.
+Get a rewards-rich credit card and use it only when you can—and will—repay the balance in full.
 The simplest method is to pay off each charge immediately after making the transaction.
-You’ll never rack up expensive debt, and will come out ahead with the accumulated points, miles, or cash.
+You’ll never rack up expensive debt and you’ll come out ahead with the accumulated points, miles or cash.

 How to reduce costs while still spending

-There are plenty of ways to spend on what is now available without overpaying, says Woroch.
+There are plenty of ways to spend on what is now available without overpaying, Woroch said.
 For example:

 - Slash food waste.
 Plan your meals for the week, looking for recipes that have overlapping ingredients to ensure you use all the food you buy.
 If you used to toss rotten produce because you couldn’t eat it all before it went bad, go for frozen instead.